Platforms to show: All Mac Windows Linux Cross-Platform

 method Cocoa Controls MBS MacControls Plugin 17.1 ✅ Yes ❌ No ❌ No ❌ No Desktop only

-Returns a row view at the specified index, creating one if necessary.
+Returns a view at the specified row and column indexes, creating one if necessary.

 row: The row index.